rhoulihan/ItemGenerator/README.md

 The jar expects default AWS credentials to be configured. https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-methods

-You must have the following tables deployed in your account, substitute "tableName" for whatever you wish to use: tableName tableName_S
+You must have the following tables deployed in your account, substitute "tableName" for whatever you wish to use:<br>
+tableName<br>
+tableName_S

 Both tables must be configured for global replication.